You enjoy the activities the Ocean has to offer and use it as a creative space.

 How?

 Pick an Ocean charity that you love (ehem Ocean Conservation Trust) and set up a fundraiser.
-Pick something you love doing, make it extreme and get your friends and family to donate.
 While you are at it tell your friends and family about the #thinkOcean challenge.

 Step 4: Volunteer for hands-on work or advocacy